 Engaging with Young Health Consumers

 Thousands of young people access health services across Queensland, both those specific to young people as well as adult-oriented services.
 Despite this, young people are often not involved in decision-making processes for the design, development and implementation of health services they access.
-Health Consumers Queensland is delighted to share with you the first component of our forthcoming Youth Engagement Strategy: Amplifying the Youth Voice: Health Consumers Queensland Youth Engagement Framework.

-• Engagement with young people across Queensland about their experience of COVID-19, the barriers to engagement and priorities for health services.
+• Engagement with young people across Queensland about their experience of COVID-19, the barriers to engagement, and priorities for health services.

 • A strategy aimed at increasing engagement with young people in the development and delivery of health services.

-Youth-led Kitchen Table Discussions:
+Youth-led Kitchen Table Discussions

 The Youth Reference Group members facilitated six Kitchen Table Discussions (KTDs) in their communities with the purpose of hearing from young people across Queensland about their experience of COVID-19, the barriers to engagement and priorities for health services.
 Overall 29 people participated in the KTDs.
 The average age of participants was approximately 22 years.
 Their health experiences were varied.